rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 Provide an example that uses **SHA512** to generate a hash of an input.

-That is [SHA-2](https://en.wikipedia.org/wiki/SHA-2) with an size of 512 bits.
+That is [SHA-2](https://en.wikipedia.org/wiki/SHA-2) with a size of 512 bits.

-SHA256 is also commonly used, as a sidenote.
+SHA256 is also commonly used, as a side note.

 ### Message Authentication Code (MAC)